 - Run special and personalized offers based on the products and services you sell.
 For example, a food store can run a promotion on Saturday nights, ‘Dinner for two for only 10 euros’ giving, or if you’re a sports shop, you can start a running club for regular customers and give away free trainers once a month for the fastest?
 Even an eyewear store can offer e.g. “Buy glasses in-store and get a one-year free insurance included etc”.
 These kinds of offers provide shoppers with a reason to shop with you and not online.

 - Create your own online presence and make it stand out.
 If you don’t have a website, create one.
 It only takes a few hours but will increase your brand awareness.
 Add your business to “google my business” i.e. put your shop on the map.
 Start a small online shop with your top 10 sellers and build both learning and business from there.
 The new technologies are not only available to support the big retailers; they are also within your reach and at an amazing price.
-Feel free to contact us for a free demo on how you can grow your business with an online presence (include a link to CCV online shop).
+Feel free to contact us for a free demo on how you can grow your business with an online presence (include a link to CCV shop solution).

 Above (except 7) are things Amazon can never compete with.
 This is your playground.
 Go and get it!
 And remember, we are here to help as your business partner for SME in Europe.
 Call us!
 We would be delighted to hear from you…

 One thing looks certain is that both online and offline retailers are here to stay…